chrishodgson/symfony-recruit/doc/manual-install.md

 Using PostgreSQL instead of MySQL
 ------------------------

 By default, the app is configured to used MySQL.
 To use PostgreSQL, follow these steps as point 2 above:
-- `cp config/packages/doctrine_psql.yaml config/packages/doctrine.yaml`
-- `cp config/packages/doctrine_migrations_psql.yaml config/packages/doctrine_migrations.yaml`
-- uncomment the contents of these yaml files
+- comment out the mysql sections and uncomment the postgresql sections in `config/packages/doctrine_migrations.yaml ` and `config/packages/doctrine.yaml`
-- edit `DATABASE_URL` setting in `.env`
+- uncomment appropriate `DATABASE_URL` setting in `.env`

 Run the standalone web server
 ------------------------

 - run the stand alone web server: `bin/console server:run`